telepresenceio/telepresence/docs/index.md

   This is a somewhat slow process, and you won't be able to do the quick debug cycle you get from running code locally.

 ## Changelog

+### 0.13 (March 16, 2017)

+Bug fixes:

+* Increase time out for pods to start up; sometimes it takes more than 30 seconds due to time to download image.

 ### 0.12 (March 16, 2017)